asheshmandal2003/CareData/README.md

 - Make sure that you have already installed Node js shell & MongoDB Compass.
 - Create a `.env` file & initialize your `PORT` & `SESSION_SECRET`.
 - Set up your cloudinary account and store your cloudinary credentials in the `.env` file.
+- Create a file named `ethers-5.6.esm.min.js` in the public folder, then follow the link [ether js installation](https://cdn.ethers.io/lib/ethers-5.1.esm.min.js), copy everything from that page and paste it on that file.
+- Enable your cloudinary account's unsigned uploading.
+Because our blockchain part doesn't have any backend part so we have to store our files from the frontend part.[ To do this please follow this article ](https://medium.com/@aalam-info-solutions-llp/how-to-upload-images-to-cloudinary-with-react-js-ad402f775818)
+- create a file named `cloudinaryCredentials.js` in the public folder and make two constant variables called `cloudinary_url` and `cloudinary_upload_preset` and export them.

+Now your local environment is ready to run the project.

 ## Installation

 ```
 cd caredata
 npm install
 node index.js